GreenhouseCI/blog.greenhouseci.com/ios_tutorial.md

 ![Keychain save dialog]({{ site.url }}/images/keychain-save-as-cropped.png)

-Be sure to leave the file format filed as **Personal Information Exchange (.p12)**, as saving the certificate with the **.cer**  extension will not include your private key.
+Be sure to leave the file format filled as **Personal Information Exchange (.p12)**, as saving the certificate with the **.cer**  extension will not include your private key.

 Finally, you will be prompted for the **certificate export password**.
 The password is not actually mandatory and you can leave as blank, but it is recommended to use a strong password.